thomaxxl/safrs/README.md

 As can be seen in the swagger UI:
 - the endpoint collection names are the SQLAlchemy \_\_tablename\_\_ properties (e.g. /Users )
 - the parameter names are derived from the SAFRSBase class names (e.g. {UserId} )
-- the the relationship names are the SAFRSbase class relationship names (e.g /books )
+- the the relationship names are the SAFRSBase class relationship names (e.g /books )

 ## HTTP Status Codes